 I have pinged the most technical journalists after the release of the new libraries (posts from Fridrich), but it looks like they consider the topic too technical even for their readers (and we are speaking of LWN and the likes).
 The only possibility I see is to coordinate before the announcements, and to package the announcements in a different way (the improved interoperability with a specific software rather than the new version of a software library).
 Of course, this means that we have to "commoditize" the announcements, focusing on the advantages for the end users and not on the opportunity for developers.

-#10 Updated by Florian Effenberger about 2 years ago
+#10 Updated by Florian Effenberger over 2 years ago

 Took a while to get connected with Fridrich, which finally succeeded last week.
 Italo told me he tried to get connected with DLP folks to no avail, which needs fixing, we need to work together on this item.